hackbg/smart-contract-automation-benchmark/README.md

 7. Paste the [User Cost query](/queries/dune/user-cost.sql) into a [new Dune query](https://dune.com/queries).

+8. Paste the [Decentralized Nodes query](/queries/dune/decentralized-nodes.sql) into a [new Dune query](https://dune.com/queries).

-8. Set all required parameters to all queries.
+9. Set all required parameters to all queries.

-   8.1 `Name of Dune project` is the name you set when submitting the contract for decoding.
+   9.1 `Name of Dune project` is the name you set when submitting the contract for decoding.

-   8.2 `First block of test timeframe` must cut the first transaction of each systems because it's difficult to register them altogether and at an exact block number.
+   9.2 `First block of test timeframe` must cut the first transaction of each systems because it's difficult to register them altogether and at an exact block number.

-   8.3 `Last block of test timeframe` marks the end of the benchmark timeframe.
+   9.3 `Last block of test timeframe` marks the end of the benchmark timeframe.

-9. Run the queries.
+10. Run the queries.

 </details>